 MAA-SIAM-AMS Hrabowski-Gates-Tapia-McBay Session, organized by Ricardo Cortez, Tulane University; Wednesday, 9:00–10:20 am.
 The Hrabowski-Gates-Tapia-McBay Session is named after four influential scientists of color: (1) Freeman Hrabowski, President of the University of Maryland at Baltimore County; (2) James S. Gates, University of Maryland, College Park; (3) Richard Tapia, Rice University; and (4) Shirley McBay, President of Quality Education for Minorities (QEM).
 Through multiple mechanisms, these Sessions expect to facilitate and accelerate the participation of scientists in the building of sustainable communities of mathematicians and mathematical scientists.
 In particular, the intention is to systematically recruit, welcome, encourage, mentor, and support individuals from underrepresented groups in the USA.
 This year the session will consist of a lecture at 9:00 am given by Talithia Williams, Harvey Mudd College, Mathematics for the masses, and a short panel discussion after the talk at 9:50 am.
 The 2018 panel will focus on Access to Quality Mathematics by All.
 Panelists and attendees will discuss issues related to removing roadblocks in mathematics education (e.g. Tracking, placement, ‘weed out’ courses, etc) as well as hiring or award selection practices that tend to favor the majority groups that have influence.
 Panelists will also address the question: What are the roles and responsibilities do mathematicians and mathematics educators have in creating a just and accessible system?
 Panelists will include Ron Buckmire, NSF; James Alvarez, University of Texas at Arlington; and Talithia Williams, Harvey Mudd College.
 This event is sponsored by the MAA Committee on Minority Participation in Mathematics, SIAM and the AMS.

 AMS Committee on Meetings and Conferences: Collaborative Research Communities in Mathematics, Wednesday, 2:00–3:30 pm.
 The aim of this panel is to discuss various models of collaborative research communities in mathematics.
 An example of such a community is the Mathematical Research Communities (MRC) Program. his program has been run by the American Mathematical Society since 2008, with the intention of bringing together peridoctoral stage mathematicians (near Ph.
 D. degree) to work in a collaborative environment and helping nurture research, professional relationships and career paths.
 Amongst topics the panel will discuss are: best practices from successful research collaboration programs; raising awareness of the MRC program within the mathematical community and practical advice for writing successful MRC proposals.
+The moderator will be Irina Mitrea, Temple University.
 Panelists include Sam Ballas, Florida State University; Ruth Charney, Brandeis University; Brian Conrey, American Institute of Mathematics; and Satayan Devadoss, University of San Diego.

 AMS Committee on the Profession Panel Discussion: Paths to Collaboration with Scientists.
 This panel will discuss how individual mathematicians have redirected efforts into collaborations with scientists.
 The goal will be to help mathematicians who are interested in developing collaborations with scientists understand how this might be done.
 The moderator will be Hal Sadofsky, University of Oregon, and the panelists will be Gunnar Carlsson, Stanford University; Michelle DeDeo, University of North Florida; John Lowengrub, University of California, Irvine; Ellen Panagiotou, University of California, Santa Barbara; and Ruth Williams, University of California, San Diego; Wednesday, 4:30–6:00 pm.`